-All assignments are assigned through the Canvas course site.
+All homework assignments are assigned through the Canvas course site.
 Please note the deadlines are strictly enforced and there are NO dropped homework assignments.
 For example, if the deadline is 11:59 pm, any assignment submitted after this time is considered late.
 It is also each student's responsibility to submit the correct file and ensure the submission is successful before the deadline (please double check your Canvas submissions).
 If you are unable to submit your homework through Canvas, send a copy of your assignment to your instructor before the stated deadline!
 There will be two exams and one final project.
-All exams must be taken online using

-Honorlock and will emphasize the most recently covered material.
-Exam details will be posted on the Canvas course site.
+All exams will be taken online using Honorlock and each exam will emphasize the most recently covered material.
+Exam details will be posted on the Canvas course site (https://elearning.ufl.edu).

 Assignment Total Points Percentage of Final Grade

-Quizzes (12) 10 each 10%
+Quizzes (10) 10 each 10%

-In-class Activities (12) 100 each 15%
+In-class Activities (11) 100 each 16.5%

 Homework Assignments (8) 100 each 24%

 Exam 1 100 16%

 Exam 2 100 16%

-Final Project 100 19%
+Final Project 100 17.5% 100%

-100%